 The meeting had 170 attendees from 38 countries, 40% of whom were scholars with accommodation and travel fully paid for, meaning that the meeting was accessible to grassroots activists and people new to HIV meetings, including representatives from the trans community and from black and ethnic minorities.
-It also included physicians and other healthcare providers, researchers and epidemiologists, NGO managers and programmers, independent patient experts, social media experts, and policymakers, including the national AIDS co ordinators of two countries.
+It also included physicians and other healthcare providers, researchers and epidemiologists, NGO managers and programmers, independent patient experts, social media experts, and policymakers, including the national AIDS co-ordinators of two countries.

+infohep

-"LOVED meeting people from different projects/places that I had never thought about - what a wonderful opportunity to bring together so many cultures and ideas!" - Delegate infohep infohep provides news, conference reporting and bulletins relating to hepatitis, primarily through the infohep website.
-These news stories and bulletins provide accessible and reliable information, advancing awareness of viral hepatitis, and increase knowledge of the condition enabling people to make more informed choices about treatment and care.
+infohep provides news, conference reporting and bulletins relating to hepatitis, primarily through the infohep website.
+These news stories and bulletins provide accessible and reliable information, advancing awareness of viral hepatitis and liver disease, and increase knowledge of the condition enabling people to make more informed choices about treatment and care.